mono/website/docs/tools+libraries/libraries/monomac.md

   - /CocoaSharp/
 ---

-Xamarin.Mac is a new foundation for building Cocoa applications on OSX using Mono.
+Xamarin.Mac is a new foundation for building Cocoa applications on macOS using Mono.

 Details about Xamarin.Mac are covered at [http://xamarin.com/mac](http://xamarin.com/mac)